 What is Ranch at the Canyons?

-Ranch at the Canyons is simply one of the most dramatic and beautiful properties in the Pacific Northwest, offering a combination of natural splendor, old world Tuscan design and abundant recreation, all contained within the privacy and security of a working country estate.
+Ranch at the Canyons is simply one of the most dramatic and beautiful properties in the Pacific Northwest, offering a combination of natural splendor, old world Tuscan design and abundant recreation, all contained within the privacy and security of a working ranch and equestrian community.

-The Ranch includes a limited number of private landholdings ranging from 4 to acres to nearly 14 acres, along with mutual ownership of the entire 1,700 acre property, including approximately 600 acres of irrigated agricultural land and several acres of wine grape production.
-In addition, more than 500 acres of land have had development rights transferred to the Deschutes Basin Land Trust, providing permanent protection for conservation, open space and wildlife habitat.
+The Ranch includes a limited number of private landholdings ranging from 4 to acres to nearly 14 acres, along with mutual ownership of the entire 1,700-acre property, including approximately 600 acres of irrigated agricultural land and several acres of wine grape production.
+In addition, more than 500 acres of land have been transferred to the Deschutes Basin Land Trust, providing permanent protection for conservation, open space and wildlife habitat.

 Where is Ranch at the Canyons located?

 The Ranch is located in the heart of Central Oregon, widely recognized as one of the premier places in the nation to live and play.
 The Cascade Mountains shield this extraordinary property from the rains of Western Oregon, providing nearly 300 days of sunshine per year.
 The Ranch is easily accessible, located just 15 minutes from the Redmond Airport, 30 minutes from Bend, 60 minutes from Mt.
 Bachelor Ski Resort and less than three hours from Portland.

 What are the amenities offered?

 The Ranch’s many homeowner amenities include: